 Not only does it save you money, but unplugging your unused appliances also helps decrease the risk of fire accidents.
 Based on the US Fire Administration’s 2019 topical fire report, electrical malfunction is included in the top 4 primary causes of residential fires.
 If that’s not enough for you to unplug, I don’t know what else will!

 - Plug all small appliances into their proper wall outlet.

-This is not solely a monetary issue, but a safety one!
-It’s such a small act to do but it can save you from a huge problem.
+This is not solely a monetary issue but a safety one!
+It’s a small act to do, but it can save you from a huge problem.

 Electricity usage of Keurig

-The highest electricity expenditure takes place once you hit the power button, but after that, relatively less power is utilized.
+The highest electricity expenditure occurs once you hit the power button, but after that, relatively less power is utilized.
 For example, if you turn the machine once and keep it on for 4 hours more, it uses about 5,440 watts.
 On the other hand, if you brew 8 cups of coffee and turn it off and on in between cups, it uses up to 10,400 watts.
 That’s a significant difference so keep that in mind!
-The initial power used is 1500 watts the moment you turn the unit on and about 3 minutes after that.
+The initial power used is 1500 watts the moment you turn the unit on and about 3 minutes later.

-Another thing to consider is that leaving your Keurig on does not only keep the water in the reservoir warm, but the water inside that internal tank as well.
+Another thing to consider is that leaving your Keurig on keeps the water in the reservoir warm and the water inside that internal tank.
 That adds to the energy spent by the machine because the internal tank utilizes 200-400 watts of electricity when kept warm.
-However, just like an aircon unit, it uses more energy if the water becomes cold!
+However, like an aircon unit, it uses more energy if the water becomes cold!

 Generally, the Keurig utilizes around 60 watts if left unused.

 All Keurig coffee machines come with an auto-off feature to save energy.
 Thus, the machine powers off automatically after 2 hours of being idle.
 But if you want to keep it on for more than 2 hours of non-use, here’s a guide on how to disable the feature: